wpXPRESS-WP-support/DIVInizer/readme.txt

 At **WordXpress** we support and maintain a lot of WordPress websites including *many* using the Divi theme.
 We love Divi!
 But for writing posts, the Divi Builder is way overkill for most blogging.
 If you're doing advanced, complex stories with lots of fancy formatting and interactive features, it's wonderful.
 Most of us just want to write, insert a few images and links, and publish!

 I found the Expand Divi plugin and was very excited about what it could do for us.
 However, it had a few shortcomings, including using only tags to calculate related posts.
 We don't use tags on our blog, so the related posts didn't work!
 I reached out to the plugin's developer Faycal, and asked if we could fork his plugin and create our own version?
 He was very supportive, so we combined it with some other stuff we'd been working on and viola!
-DIVInizer was born, with full category-based related posts, and automatic lightboxing of images.
+DIVInizer was born, with category-based related posts, automatic lightboxing of images, and more.

 If you're like us and want to "just write," we created DIVInizer for you.
 We don't use Divi Builder for posts, and neither do most of our [members](https://wordx.press/wp-support-plans/).
 So we created this plugin to make the Divi blog a little more blogger-firendly by bringing some much-needed features from Extra and elsewhere to Divi.

-= Benefits =

-Make your life easier.
-DIVInizer makes it so you can focus on blogging, using the new block editor (Gutenberg) or the classic editor.
-No need to worry about Divi Builder on your posts.
-But you still get some great features that every blog ought to have: lighboxed images, related posts, an author bio, and more!

 = Features =